paperbenni/paperbenni.github.io/content/posts/instantupdate.md

 problem, as the update script only gets executed on the version it was intended for.

 # Issues

 If the incremental update script relies on packages that don't exist anymore, it will fail.  e.g. pamac-nosnap Replacing packages should maybe fail silently or just remove old packages if the suiteable replacement is not found anymore.

+This issue is unsolved to date.
+Omarchy has a similar approach, but I also don't see how it can solve the problem of intermediate states of the update process being broken from the outside.